Southern California Bight: Geography

 The Southern California Bight stretches for about 692 km along the Pacific coast of North America, of which about 456 km is located within the United States and 236 km is located within Mexico.
 The rough midpoint of the bight is located about 8 km southeast of San Clemente in San Onofre State Beach.

 Coastal topology

 The coastal topology of the Southern California Bight is varied, featuring alluvial plains and marine terraces broken up by mountains of the Transverse and Peninsular Ranges.
 Numerous islands lie off the coast, the largest of which is Santa Cruz Island of the Channel Islands.

 The northern and central portions of the bight are largely urbanized within the Greater Los Angeles and San Diego-Tijuana metropolitan areas, while the rest remains largely rural.
 Other major cities located along the bight include Santa Barbara, Ventura, Oxnard, Playas de Rosarito, and Ensenada.
-The Gaviota Coast in Santa Barbara County, California is the last undeveloped stretch of Southern California coastline with dramatic bluffs, isolated beaches and terraced grasslands.
+Apart from Camp Pendleton between Orange and San Diego Counties, the Gaviota Coast in Santa Barbara County, California is the last undeveloped stretch of Southern California coastline with dramatic bluffs, isolated beaches and terraced grasslands.